Email Infrastructure with Compliance Built In, Not Bolted On

 2

-Set ai_disclosure at the mailbox level or per-message.
-MultiMail injects a disclosure statement into the message body and sets the X-AI-Generated header on every send.
+AI disclosure is locked on for every mailbox and enforced at the send gateway — it cannot be disabled (a request to set ai_disclosure to false is rejected with 400).
+MultiMail injects a human-readable disclosure footer into the message body and sets the X-AI-Generated: true header on every send.
 This provides the technical disclosure mechanism required under EU AI Act Article 50(1) for AI-generated content directed at natural persons.

 3